wdecoster/pathSTR/README.md

 # pathSTR-1000G

-Repository with code for the analysis of pathogenic STRs in the 1000G ONT resequencing data
+Repository for the pathSTR web app at <https://pathstr.bioinf.be>